Oxx Coffeeboxx Review

 Jennifer’s Rating: 4.5 Stars

-All stunts aside, if you’re looking for a single cup coffeemaker made just for life outdoors, then today may be your lucky day.
-Classified as a “jobsite brewer”, it’s made to go everywhere you do, whether it is camping, boating, traveling or just weekend excursions, this is like no other single-cupper you’ve ever seen.
+All stunts aside, if you’re looking for a single-cup coffeemaker made just for life outdoors, today may be your lucky day.
+Classified as a “job site brewer”, it’s made to go everywhere you do, whether it is camping, boating, travelling or just weekend excursions; this is like no other single-cupper you’ve ever seen.

 So what makes the Oxx Coffeeboxx unique?
-Besides the fact that it resembles a beverage cooler in appearance -nothing like you’d expect in a coffeemaker.
+It resembles a beverage cooler in appearance -nothing you’d expect in a coffeemaker.
 Let’s get to the meat and potatoes now in this review.
-If you’re searching for a kitchen or office friendly brewer then what I have to say here may not interest you, but if you are someone who loves good coffee AND “roughing it”, read on!
+If you’re searching for a kitchen or office-friendly brewer, then what I say here may not interest you, but if you love good coffee AND “roughing it”, read on!

 The Amazon sales page provides the following metrics for the Oxx Coffeeboxx: 11″ by 9″ by 11.5″ and a weight of 12 pounds.
-So, off I go to check with the manufacturer site to verify accuracy, in which I find the weight of 12 lbs is correct, but more specifically 12 pounds when the water tank is empty.
+So, off I went to check with the manufacturer site to verify the accuracy, in which I found the weight of 12 lbs is correct, but more specifically, 12 pounds when the water tank is empty.

-When the water tank is filled to max capacity, it puts the weight over at 17 pounds.
-The measurements quoted are given at 11″ length, 9″ in width and 11.5″ in height…so yep, Amazon got it just did not show the all-too important length, width and depth part.
+When the water tank is filled to max capacity, it puts the weight at more than 17 pounds.
+The measurements quoted are given at 11″ in length, 9″ in width and 11.5″ in height…so yep, Amazon got it just did not show the all-too-important length, width and depth part.

-Lastly, the three-prong power cord, which is conveniently retractable for easy safekeeping, extends to 3 feet in length.
+Lastly, the three-prong power cord, conveniently retractable for easy safekeeping, extends to 3 feet long.

 - A handy carrying handle for portability

 - A rugged and durable overall design

 - It can accommodate tall tumblers and giant mugs